mielemman/PetFit/README.md

 Once the application is running, follow the on-screen prompts:

 The main menu will appear, where you can:
--Create an account or log in.
+- Create an account or log in.
--Track workouts and fitness progress.
+- Track workouts and fitness progress.
--Take care of your virtual pet(s).
+- Take care of your virtual pet(s).
--Visit the shop to purchase items for your pets.
+- Visit the shop to purchase items for your pets.
--View motivational messages and progress reports.
+- View motivational messages and progress reports.
 ### 7. Interacting with the PetFit App
--Workouts: Choose from predefined workouts or create your own.
+- Workouts: Choose from predefined workouts or create your own.
 Each completed workout earns coins to care for your virtual pet.
--Pet Care: Feed and interact with your virtual pet to keep it happy and healthy.
+- Pet Care: Feed and interact with your virtual pet to keep it happy and healthy.
--Progress Tracking: View your overall progress and set fitness goals.
+- Progress Tracking: View your overall progress and set fitness goals.

 ### 8. Troubleshooting
--Database Connection Issues:
+- Database Connection Issues:

--Double-check your MySQL credentials in the DatabaseConnection.java file.
+- Double-check your MySQL credentials in the DatabaseConnection.java file.
--Ensure your MySQL server is running.
+- Ensure your MySQL server is running.
--Verify that the database schema was correctly set up using the init.sql script.
+- Verify that the database schema was correctly set up using the init.sql script.
--Missing JAR File:
+- Missing JAR File:

 -If the MySQL connector JAR file is missing, download it from the MySQL website and place it -in the libs/ directory.
 -Application Not Starting: